A Black--Scholes inequality: applications and generalisation: Introduction

 \section{Introduction}

 We define the Black--Scholes call price function $\BS: [0,\infty) \times [0,\infty) \to [0,1]$ by the formula

 where $\varphi(z) = \frac{1}{\sqrt{2\pi}} e^{-z^2/2}$ is the standard normal density and $\Phi(x) = \int_{-\infty}^x \varphi(z) d z$ is its distribution function.
-Recall the financial context of this definition: a market with a zero-coupon bond of unit face value, maturity $T$ and initial price $B_{0,T}$; a stock whose the initial forward price for delivery date $T$ is $F_{0,T}$; and a European call option written on the stock with maturity $T$ and strike price $K$.
+Recall the financial context of this definition: a market with a risk-free zero-coupon bond of unit face value, maturity $T$ and initial price $B_{0,T}$; a stock with initial price $S_{0}$ that pays no dividend; and a European call option written on the stock with maturity $T$ and strike price $K$.
 In the Black--Scholes model, the initial price $C_{0,T,K}$ of the call option is given by the formula

 where $\sigma$ is the volatility of the stock price.
-In particular, the first argument of $\BS$ plays the role of the moneyness $\kappa=K/F_{0,T}$ and the second argument plays the role of the total standard deviation $y = \sigma \sqrt{T}$of the terminal log stock price.
+In particular, the first argument of $\BS$ plays the role of the moneyness $\kappa=K B_{0,T}/S_0$ and the second argument plays the role of the total standard deviation $y = \sigma \sqrt{T}$ of the terminal log stock price.

 The starting point of this note is the following observation.

 \begin{theorem} For $\kappa_1, \kappa_2 > 0$ and $y_1, y_2 > 0$ we have

 with equality if and only if